 Some schools have an SVA chapter along with a club/association for veterans.
 This is just another avenue for veterans to find a sense of support and belonging with like-minded individuals.

 It is in these groups where students can share experiences and advice on how to be successful at that specific institution.

 However, that isn’t the case.
 Schools that do offer this ability to acquire college credit show that they appreciate the previous knowledge that veterans have acquired through schooling and or real world experiences.

 This policy can single-handedly make one of the biggest changes in a student veterans’ college career because it can reduce the amount of money students have to spend taking classes at said institution.

 The more college credit a student starts college with, the fewer amount of college courses that student must spend their GI Bill on in order to graduate.

 DoD Tuition Assistance Dollars

-All you need to know about the National Guard & Reserve Tuition Assistance.
+- All you need to know about National Guard & Reserve Tuition Assistance.

 Yellow Ribbon Program Dollars

-Start your search with these programs as priorities and you will undoubtably enroll at a college or university that will be able to support you and your needs.
+Start your search with these programs as priorities and you will undoubtedly enroll at a college or university that will be able to support you and your needs.